gcca/brave-orders/README.md

 ### Code Quality

-The project uses `pylint` for code quality checks.
+The project uses `pylint` for code quality checks with a custom `.pylintrc` configuration.
 All Python files should pass with a score of 10.00/10:

 ```bash
 pylint brave_orders/*.py project/*.py manage.py
 ```

+The `.pylintrc` file is configured to:
+- Disable common Django/DRF false positives (`no-member`, `too-many-ancestors`, `too-few-public-methods`)
+- Use `import module as alias` style instead of `from module import item`
+- Set reasonable limits for complexity metrics

 The project also uses type hints with `typing` module and `django-stubs` for better type safety.